 At this time of the year when the school year starts again and so many things need to be done and organized, I tend to worry quite a lot.
 What if I will not be able to cope with all the demands of a working mum?
 What if there will be too much homework for the kids?
 What if we do not have enough clients for this year?
 So many needless worries - sometimes keeping me up at night and making me feel bad.

 Worrying is very human - after all the need for safety is one of our primary needs.
 And there is nothing wrong with taking precautions and looking out for potential risks.
-However, our brain has what we call a “negativity bias” - which means that it tends to overfocus on the negative and over-memorize it.
+However, our brain has a tendency to overfocus on the negative and to over-memorize it.
 Just think of a day where 9 things went well, and one went wrong.
-Which one will you ruminate on when you go to bed?
-This constant worrying in turn increases the feeling of being helpless and trapped and can take you further down into a stream of anxiety and helplessness.
+Which one will you think over and over again when you go to bed?
+The constant worrying can create a feeling of helplessness and being trapped and can take you further down into a stream of anxiety and helplessness.

 Worrying gives our body the signal that there is something life-threatening